SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

 ## Deploying the example codec microservice

-In order to build and deploy the sample codec microservice, follow [Microservice Guide](http://www.cumulocity.com/guides/microservice-sdk/java/)
+In order to build and deploy the sample codec microservice, follow the [Microservice SDK guide](http://www.cumulocity.com/guides/microservice-sdk/java/).

 Clone this repository first.
 Next, build the microservice using `mvn clean install`.
 The build will create a zip file of the decoder microservice.

-In the next step, deploy the microservice using Cumulocity IoT UI.
-Once the decoder microservice has been deployed, wait a couple of minutes in order to allow Cumulocity IoT to discover the new decoder.
-Then, open Device Management UI.
-Inside Device Protocols, you should now see the device types with type as 'lpwan' created by codec microservice.
-Map one of the device types to the LPWAN device and send uplink message to see the respective measurements created in Cumulocity.
+In the next step, deploy the microservice using the Cumulocity IoT UI.
+Once the decoder microservice has been deployed, it can take couple of minutes for Cumulocity IoT to discover the new decoder.
+Then, open the device management application.
+Under device protocols, you should now see the device types with type as 'lpwan' created by codec microservice.
+Map one of the device types to the LPWAN device and send an uplink message to see the respective measurements created in Cumulocity IoT.